lisamelton/video_transcoding/README.md

 What is a ratecontrol system?
 It's how a video encoder decides on the amount of bits to allocate for a specific frame.

-My `transcode-video` tool has three different ratecontrol systems which manipulate the x264 and x265 software-based video encoders built into `HandBrakeCLI`.
+My `transcode-video` tool has four different ratecontrol systems which manipulate x264 and three which manipulate x265, both software-based video encoders built into `HandBrakeCLI`.

 Additionally, `transcode-video` allows access to hardware-based video encoders which have their own ratecontrol systems.